alishiba14/WorldKG-Knowledge-Graph/README.md

 <h3>File Structure</h3>

-<li>Key_List.csv - Contains list of OSM keys with valid OSM wiki page.</li>
+<li>Create a Key_List.csv file which should contain list of OSM keys with valid OSM wiki page.</li>
-<li>OSM_Ontology_map_features.csv - Contains tags collected from OSM map features (https://wiki.openstreetmap.org/wiki/Map_features).</li>
+<li>Create a OSM_Ontology_map_features.csv which should contain tags collected from OSM map features (https://wiki.openstreetmap.org/wiki/Map_features).
+The columns are key	value	sameAsDB	sameAsWiki	camel	keyCamel	appendedClass.
+Please see the paper for more description</li>
 <li>requirements.txt - Contains versions of python libraries used.</li>
 <li>CreateTriples.py - Main python file to create the WorldKG instance triples.</li>
 <li>WorldKG_Ontology.ttl - WorldKG ontology triples in .ttl format.</li>
-<li>Manual Annotations Sample Set - In this folder, we provide the entities and classes used for evaluation of the tag-to-class mapping in WorldKG.</li>

 ### Reference:
-If you find our work useful in your research please consider citing our paper.
+If you find our work useful in your research, please consider citing our paper.

 ```
 @inproceedings{dsouza2021worldkg,